 Eligibility for parents and carers

-- the child attends a school or childcare setting up-to and including Year 11 (or up to age 25 if the learner has complex additional needs);
+- attend school, further education or childcare (up to and including Year 11 or up to age 25 if they have complex needs); and

 Parents or carers must also meet the criteria of the main scheme, or the application is accepted under the discretionary scheme.

 Applying for the payment